Build-Deploy-Scale-with-Lisk/Lisk-Tutorials/README.md

-This repository contains a series of tutorials designed to help developers get started with Blockchain development and build decentralized applications during a bootcamp.
+This repository contains a series of tutorials designed to help developers get started with Blockchain development and build decentralized applications.